Kansas City real estate photographer:

 Cayman Islands, where she took videos and photos of scuba divers as they explored the underwater world.

 In 2013, Sam moved back to Kansas City with her husband Asa and bought a house in Blue Springs.
 As it was difficult to find work on the water in Kansas City, Sam looked back to her long time love of photography.
-After giving birth to her first child Winslow, in May of 2017, she started Samantha Ward Photography, where she enjoys showcasing the beautiful places we call home.
+After giving birth to her first child Winslow, in May of 2017, she started Picture KC, where she enjoys showcasing the beautiful places we call home.

 An interview with Samantha Ward

 What’s your standard workflow when doing real estate photography, from arrival at the location through to delivery of the images?